 Apart from these major topics, there are many features and little productivity enhancers throughout the program, far too many to list in fact.
 It is recommended leaving the "Tip of the day" on for a while to learn about all these time-saving details.

 If you are an "old hand" with computers and file management (i.e. you have heard of DOS and Norton Commander) you'll find xplorer˛ an optimal combination between command-line efficiency of yesteryear with all modern amenities and conveniences of today's user-friendly file management.
 Newer users will hopefully see what explorer has been robbing them of all this time!

-With its small size (under 1 MB) and low system resource use, advanced multi-threaded multi-window design for speed and efficiency, customization, a clean minimalist interface and keyboard shortcuts for most frequently used commands, we trust you won't be disappointed for choosing xplorer˛ for your file management needs.
+With its small size (around 1 MB) and low system resource use, advanced multi-threaded multi-window design for speed and efficiency, customization, a clean minimalist interface and keyboard shortcuts for most frequently used commands, we trust you won't be disappointed for choosing xplorer˛ for your file management needs.
 In fact chances are you'll never look back to explorer or any other file manager.